idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

 Multisig wallets, on the other hand, are smart contract-based wallets.
 Rather than being endpoints controlled by a user, these smart wallets are controlled by code and governed on-chain by their owners.
 Because of this setup, multisig wallets are considered a _seedless_ form of self-custody.

+**Pros**
+  - Provide a better experience for institutions and DAOs
+  - No ‘key person’ risk
+  - Greater transparency
+  - Buildable